TassioCarmo/havard-cs50x-week9-flask/README.md

 - The controller contains our “business logic”, code that manages our application overall, given user input.
 In Flask, this will be our Python code in app.py.
 - The view includes templates and visuals for the user interface, like the HTML and CSS that the user will see and interact with.
 - The model is our application’s data, such as a SQL database or CSV file, which we haven’t yet used.

+ # Diagonisticing an error

+ thought process to diagnose issues like this.
+Go back to the basics, go back to what HTTP and what HTML forms are all about, and just rule things in and out.